jonathansick/blog.jonathansick.ca/_posts/tumblr/2010-10-13-the-physics-of-angry-birds.md

 tags:
 - physics
 ---
-The physics of Angry BirdsThis must surely be why the university requires even first-year life science students to take introductory physics.
+This must surely be why the university requires even first-year life science students to take introductory physics.
 Perhaps if I told them I could improve their game—not just their grades—they’d be more motivated in tutorials.

 (via TUAW)